RonnieHui/Forage-Virtual-Experience/accenture-data-analytics/README.md

 Throughout this program, I have learned how to run analysis and present final findings to target audiences in a well structured format.

-I have earned the completion certificate of this program.
+I earned the completion certificate of this program.